Lake Michigan Triangle: Don Schaller and Don Rodriguez

-On July 3, 1998, Donald Schaller flew a two-seat Aero L-39 Albatros, a high-performance singe-engine jet often used as a military trainer by Eastern European countries.
+On July 3, 1998, Donald Schaller flew a two-seat Aero L-39 Albatros, a high-performance single-engine jet often used as a military trainer by Eastern European countries.
 Schaller, a veteran pilot, was planning on participating in his first air show for the National Cherry Festival in Traverse City, Michigan.
 In the passenger seat was Donovan Rodriguez, a flight instructor at Northwestern Michigan College since the 1970s.
 At approximately 6 p.m., Schaller radioed that he was 27 mi from the Cherry Capital Airport, where he departed from, and was planning to return to the airport.
 Soon afterwards, flight controllers noticed that the jet vanished from radar, and they were unable to make contact with Schaller.
 Coast Guard helicopters quickly began searching the area, but found nothing.
 The following day, a Canadian cargo plane and the Blue Angels' C-130 "Fat Albert" joined the search.
 Despite scouring miles of land and water, no clues were found, and the search ended on July 9.

 The cause of the disappearance was never determined.
 Michigan State Police believe the aircraft crashed into Lake Michigan, but are unsure what caused this to happen.
 The weather was calm that day, both men were experienced pilots, and the aircraft was considered to be simple and reliable.
 The plane was also equipped with parachutes and ejection seats, although it's unknown if the seats were functional.
 One witness reported hearing a plane flying overhead and then a loud, firework-like sound.
 However, he never saw a plane.

 Later that year, an underwater search was conducted using sonar technology.
 It uncovered a 30 ft long object that searchers believed to be the plane.
 The following year, divers confirmed that the object was a rock formation.
 In 2008, another sonar search discovered a possible plane approximately 450 ft below the surface.
 It was next to a boat that sank in the 1950s.
 However, a dive could not be completed to confirm if the object was a plane, as the diver was not certified past 400 feet.